mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 :blue:`[more details about the boost?]JV`

 .. hint::
-  For a sphere, the marker's orientation doesn't matter.
+  For a sphere, the marker's orientation does not matter.
 Set the orientation parameters like this to avoid getting a warning in RViz:

 .. code-block:: c